 If D is Male, the answer is Nephew.

 If D is Female, the answer is Niece.

 As the sex of D is not known, hence, the relation between D and A cannot be determined.

-Also known as coded blood relation questions, these involve a set of codes and the candidates are required to decode the sentences (or codes) to identify the relation of the given entities.
-Taking an example,
+Also known as coded blood relation questions, these involve a set of codes.
+The candidates are required to decode the sentences (or codes) to identify the relation of the given entities.

 How is W and Z related from the following statement: W * X + Y / Z?